picosh/official-blog/status-update-2024-05-07.md

 # Deprecation: 0-byte file deletion

 When we first created pico.sh we only supported `scp`.
-At the time we didn't have a great way to remove files via the CLI.
+At the time we didn't have a great way to remove files via our CLI.
 So we came up with an API to upload a 0-byte file in order to delete it.

 Now that we have much better ways to delete files (e.g. `sftp`) this feature is less useful.
-Further, it is hindering some new features that we want to build (official support for `sshfs`), we decided to kill this feature.
+Further, it is hindering some new features that we are building (e.g. official support for `sshfs`), so we decided to kill this feature.

 This change will be live **May 14, 2024**.